$A_\infty$-deformations of zigzag algebras via Ginzburg dg algebras: -deformations of zigzag algebras

 (up to scalar) and all the other higher multiplications acting on arrows vanish.

 \end{exm} -5pt

 {\bf Acknowledgements.} \; The authors are very grateful to Severin Barmeier, Bernhard Keller, Yank\i~Lekili and Travis Schedler for many helpful comments and discussions.
 The first-named author also warmly thanks the Institute of Algebra and Number Theory at the University of Stuttgart for the hospitality while working on this paper.
-The second-named author is supported by the DFG grant (WA 5157/1--1) and the NSFC (No.\ 12071137). -5pt
+The second-named author was supported by the National Key R\&D Program of China (2024YFA1013803), the NSFC (Nos.~13004005, 12371043 and 12071137) and the DFG grant (WA 5157/1-1).
+The authors are grateful to the referee for helpful comments and suggestions. -5pt

 7pt